davidcereal/dberger1989.github.io/_posts/08-01-2016-building-spark-cluster-part-1.markdown

 Spark has become increasingly ubiquitous in the world of big data and is rapidly being deployed.
 There’s something about in-memory cluster computing that just sounds awesome.
 As a data scientist, I was particularly enticed by Spark’s production-ready machine learning library and streaming application extensions, and I eagerly began reading up on its theory and API.
 This blog post will discuss programming in Scala and Spark, and in my next post, I’ll walk through creating a Spark cluster, using the web interface tool, packaging/submitting applications, and tuning jobs for optimal performance.

-In a [previous post](https://dberger1989.github.io/tuning-hadoop-raspberry-pi/), I talked about my experience building a Hadoop cluster using 4 Raspberry Pi 3 computers (pictured below).
+In a [previous post](https://dberger1989.github.io/tuning-hadoop-raspberry-pi/), I walked through my experience building a Hadoop cluster using 4 Raspberry Pi 3 computers (pictured below).
 That was an incredible learning endeavor, and getting hands-on experience with important facets of distributed computing such as network bottlenecking and tuning container configuration made learning Spark much easier.

 <img src ="/assets/images/post_images/picluster.jpeg" style="width:560px"/>